Mr. Bharath: Plot

-Bharath is a young, educated man, unaware on the whereabouts of his father.
-Shanti, his mother, tells him the past about his father on her deathbed.
+Bharath is a young, educated man, unaware of his father's whereabouts.
+Shanti, his mother, tells him about his father on her deathbed.

-Flashback: A young Gopinath arrives on Paarapatti village (where then-young Shanti resides) to engineer a construction project.
-Over time, he slowly gains Shanti's interest, as she was working under him as a manual construction labour under his unit.
-She entrusts him, wherein he takes the fullest advantage over her.
-After the construction work Gopinath was engineering for finished, he decides to move out of Paarapatti village.
-Weeks passed, Shanti, self-acquiesced she's conceived, eagerly and desperately awaiting Gopinath to return expecting the promise he lent be fulfilled, hears from fellow villagers that he was about to get wed to another rich woman.
-Shocked, she travels to Madras with the help of the visiting card that Gopinath had given her earlier to meet him.
-They both have a furious heads-up after Gopinath, who not only portrayed his original ill-natured attire but expressed a denial too — indicating the difference in their stature and her archaic-in-nature, to accept her.
-Also stating she had no proof regarding intimacy that made her conceive, and berates her a 'gold-digger'.
-Becoming aware of the innocence as a cloak that he used for exploiting her, which he himself admits at the end, exasperates Shanti furiously.
-An insulted Shanti swore him that one day her child will question him on the future of his vile actions and make him forcibly confess the truth about his depraved activity in front of the whole society and departs.
-Over the course of time, Shanti faces hardships and raises her son to be what he becomes as now by not revealing her past until her last hour.
+Flashback: A young Gopinath arrives at Paarapatti village (where the then-young Shanti resides) to engineer a construction project.
+Over time, he gains Shanti's interest, as she works under his unit as a manual construction laborer.
+She entrusts him, and he takes the fullest advantage of her.
+After Gopinath's assigned construction work is completed, he decides to move out of Paarapatti village.
+Weeks later, Shanti realizes she has conceived.
+She eagerly and desperately awaits Gopinath's return, expecting him to fulfill his promise.
+But, she hears from fellow villagers that he was about to marry another rich woman.
+Shocked, she travels to Madras with the help of the visiting card that Gopinath had given to her earlier to meet him.
+They both have a furious face-off, after which Gopinath, who not only portrays his original ill-natured mannerisms but also refuses to accept her, highlights the difference in their stature and her archaic nature.
+He also states that she has no proof regarding intimacy between them that made her conceive, and berates her as a 'gold-digger'.
+Becoming aware of the innocence as a cloak that he used to exploit her, which he himself admits to at the end, exasperates Shanti furiously.
+Before departing, an insulted Shanti swears to him that one day her child will question him on the future of his vile actions and make him forcibly confess the truth about his depraved activity in front of the whole society.
+Over time, Shanti faces hardships yet raises her son to become who he is now by hiding her past until her last hour.

-Back to the Present, She makes Bharath promise to fulfill her challenge before last breath.
-Bharath, anguished having lost his mother, takes up her vow as a challenge of making his biological father confess the truth within next year 31 August, the day he lost his mother, at her first remembrance.
+Present day: Shanti takes a promise from Bharath that he will fulfill her challenge before her last breath.
+Bharath, anguished at having lost his mother, takes up her vow as a challenge to make his biological father confess the truth before 31 August the next year, at his mother's first remembrance.

-Bharath leaves for the city and meets his biological father, Gopinath, as some strange man not revealing his real identity.
-After a business dealing, Bharath uses a brilliant, yet criminal strategy, to extricate money out of Gopinath which he uses as an investment to start his own business by venturing into the construction sector and rises to second largest company within months keeping Gopinath's construction company, 'Gopinath constructions', which was the No.1 company in the same field, as his target.
+Bharath leaves for the city and meets his biological father, Gopinath, as a stranger.
+He does not reveal his identity.
+After a business deal, Bharath uses a brilliant yet manipulative strategy to extract money from Gopinath, which he invests in starting his own business.
+He ventures into the construction sector and, within months, rises to become the second-largest company, competing with Gopinath's construction company, 'Gopinath Constructions', which was the number 1 company in the same field.
 This angers Gopinath, as a result of which, Gopinath views Bharath as a strategic business enemy.
-Both Bharath and Gopinath try to overtake each other in an illegitimate way.
-Bharath however, hardworking and brilliant, also with the help of Sanjeevi, his local trustee, out cuts all chances and goes to make his company outrank Gopinath constructions to become the number one company.
+Both Bharath and Gopinath try to overtake each other illegitimately.
+Bharath, however, hardworking and brilliant, outdoes all Gopinath's efforts and, with the help of Sanjeevi, his local trustee, goes on to make his company outrank Gopinath Constructions, becoming the sector's number one company.